 The major factor enticing first time buyers to opt for an Executive Condominium, rather than a private one is its relatively more attractive price tag.
-While it has differed considerably over time, Executive Condominiums can be as much as 25%-30% less expensive.
+While it has differed considerably over time, Executive Condominiums can be as much as 25 per cent lower.
 Add to this the option to get a grant from HDB, and one starts to see why so many first timers go for an Executive Condominium before they upgrade to a private condominium.

 Prospects on Capital Gains

 As noted before, after 10 years the Executive Condominium effectively turns into a private condominium.
 Seeing the lower price at which Executive Condominiums are bought, sitting out the 10 years makes for potential of substantive capital appreciation.

 While the strings attached make it impossible for buyers to try and make a quick buck by buying and subsequently rapidly selling the flat, there is room for buyers to take advantage of long-term property appreciation.
 Boosted by a public-to-private property transition after 10 years, the Executive Condominium generally sees relatively more appreciation than other private property, such a private condominiums.